ephbaum/EphWordsBlog/src/data/blog/2023/09/2023-09-09-2023-week-36-mostly-considering-bremertons-homeless-population.md

 tags:
   - ephandlou
   - saturday-post
-description: Labor Day - Reflection - Shopping Downtown - Reflecting on the homeless - Bremerton' Camping Ordinance
+description: Labor Day reflections on community issues and local policy in Bremerton, WA.
 ---

 ![A Built by Works Progress Administration Plaque embedded in the sidewalk in Bremerton's Union Hill neighborhood at night under the glow of the street lights](@/assets/images/2023/09/built-by-works-progress-administration.jpeg)